 Patients often come to our practice wanting treatment for gynecomastia.
-However, it’s not uncommon for such a patient to go home with the newfound understanding that they don’t actually have this condition — they simply have excess fat in their chest.
+However, it’s not uncommon for such a patient to go home with the newfound understanding that they don’t actually have this condition — they simply have excess chest fat.

-How to Know if You Have Gynecomastia or Fat
+How to Know if You Have Gynecomastia vs Fat

 Not always.
 In fact, gynecomastia is a real medical condition that occurs in at least 30% of males at at least one point in their lives.
 The main difference between gynecomastia and chest fast is that gynecomastia generally can’t be improved by lifestyle changes.
-This means that you can’t exercise away gynecomastia.
+This means that while you can take care of chest fat with exercise, you can’t exercise away gynecomastia.

 On the other hand, if underlying medical issues such as illness, medication use, drug use, or other related issues are causing your gynecomastia, changing or ceasing these things can often fix the problem.
 When that is not the case, however, gynecomastia requires surgery.

-In contrast, pseudogynecomastia is typically an issue for men when they are carrying extra body weight.
-Therefore, losing weight overall can sometimes correct pseudogynecomastia in these men.
+In contrast, unwanted chest fat is typically an issue for men when they are carrying extra body fat.
+Therefore, losing body weight overall can sometimes correct unwanted chest fat in these men.

 What Causes Gynecomastia?